 Wary of the political hornet’s nest they are walking into – and using scientific evidence rather than paranoia in their pursuit of truth – Hooke and Hunt must discover why the boy was murdered, and why his blood was taken.

-The Bloodless Boy is a beguiling thriller that introduces two new indelible heroes to mystery fiction.
+The Bloodless Boy is an absorbing literary thriller that introduces two new indelible heroes to historical crime fiction.
 It is also a powerfully atmospheric recreation of the darkest corners of Restoration London, where the Court and the underworld seem to merge, even as the light of scientific inquiry is starting to emerge …